Integral to martial traditions is the association with personal growth and fulfillment. Ancient masters were

 There are monsters and demons and there is evil, and there is good, hope and salvation.

-But...they are rarely where you think they are, and almost certainly not where somebody
+But, they are rarely where you think they are, and almost certainly not where

-status of objectified ridicule (e.g., the Vietnam War-era term "gooks" for National Front for the Liberation of South Vietnam aka Viet Cong, or "VC"; other examples abound).
-Dehumanizing is also a
+into status of objectified ridicule (e.g., the Vietnam War-era term "gooks" for National Front for the Liberation of South Vietnam aka Viet Cong, or "VC"; other examples abound).
+Dehumanizing is also

 Know this!
 Against a demonized or dehumanized target, any conduct or treatment becomes tolerable.